HieraMamba: Video Temporal Grounding via Hierarchical Anchor-Mamba Pooling: Introduction

-To further enrich the AMP embeddings and preserve both global semantics and localized detail, we introduce two complementary contrastive objectives: an anchor-conditioned contrastive (ACC) loss, which uses a self-supervised objective to pull each anchor toward the frames it summarizes while pushing it away from unrelated ones, and a segment-pooled contrastive (SPC) loss, which pools each ground-truth segment into a single anchor and contrasts it against the segment’s positive frames and surrounding negatives.
-Together, ACC and SPC render the hierarchical tokens both compact and highly discriminative, enabling HieraMamba to achieve accurate grounding even on hour-long videos with state-of-the-art precision.
+To enrich the AMP embeddings and preserve both global semantics and local details, we introduce two complementary contrastive objectives: an anchor-conditioned contrastive (ACC) loss, which encourages each generated anchor to better compress and represent the frames it summarizes while remaining distinct from unrelated ones, and a segment-pooled contrastive (SPC) loss, which pools each ground-truth segment into a single anchor and contrasts it against non–ground-truth moments, thereby enhancing the discriminability of localized event representations.
+Together, ACC and SPC refine the hierarchical embeddings into compact, semantically discriminative representations for precise grounding even on hour-long videos.

-We evaluate HieraMamba on three long-video temporal grounding benchmarks—Ego4D-NLQ~\cite{grauman2022ego4d}, MAD~\cite{soldan2022mad}, and TACoS~\cite{tacos}—where it consistently outperforms prior methods.
-These results validate the effectiveness of our hierarchical architecture and contrastive learning framework in preserving temporal fidelity and achieving precise grounding, while naturally retaining the linear-time scalability of Mamba.
+We evaluate HieraMamba on three long-video temporal grounding benchmarks, Ego4D-NLQ~\cite{grauman2022ego4d}, MAD~\cite{soldan2022mad}, and TACoS~\cite{tacos}, where it consistently outperforms prior methods.
+These results validate the effectiveness of our hierarchical architecture and contrastive learning framework in preserving temporal fidelity and achieving precise grounding, while retaining the linear-time scalability of Mamba.

-In summary, we (i) introduce HieraMamba that utilizes the novel AMP block for hierarchical compression, (ii) propose two contrastive objectives to enhance semantic precision, and (iii) achieve state-of-the-art grounding performance on Ego4D-NLQ, MAD, and TACoS, validating the effectiveness of our model design and learning objective.
+In summary, we (i) introduce HieraMamba that utilizes our novel AMP block for hierarchical compression, (ii) propose two contrastive objectives to enhance semantic precision, and (iii) achieve state-of-the-art grounding performance on Ego4D-NLQ, MAD, and TACoS, validating the effectiveness of our model design and learning objectives.